PeterGamma/What-happened-to-livetrack.io/README.md

 - In the description of livetracking.io Nils Knieling mentioned that developers are welcome.

-- Anyone who is interested in solving these problems are welcome here in this project.
+- Anyone who is interested in solving these problems is welcome here in this project (send an e-mail to peter.gamma.2019@gmail.com).